botsfactory/json-tool/README.md

 This method replace an object in the specified path in a JSON file.

 **Note:**
-Use dot notation to specify the path in the JSON.
+1. Use dot notation to specify the path in the JSON.
-'filter' parameter must be a valid json object.
+2. 'filter' parameter must be a valid json.
 It's used to filter the desired object.

 ## Authors